aaronkeller787/ansible/README.md

 # ansible

-Ansible Playbooks of varying usefulness
+Ansible Playbooks of varying degrees of usefulness